sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Provide file modification times, and compare them
+Short desc    : Provide file modification times, and compare them
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package provides macros to read and compare the
+Descript     : The package provides macros to read and compare the
              : modification dates of files.
 The files may be .tex files,
              : images or other files (as long as they can be found by LaTeX).
              : It uses the \pdffilemoddate primitive of pdfLaTeX to find the